We are all

 We build character, confidence and integrity

-The phase "On the level" points out this breaking down of traditional barriers.
+The phase "On the level" points out this breaking down of conventional social barriers.
 We generally don't talk about religion, business, politics, or contentious issues at our Lodge Meetings.

 Many say they are an escape from the outside world.